- Nallin Farm Recreation Area

 Individuals or groups wanting to reserve a pavilion for their exclusive use, must complete a Nallin Farm Pavilion Reservation Form, a Fort Detrick Non-DoD/Non-Federal Employee Visitor's Vetting Form, and pay a reservation fee.

-Groups must reserve the area 7 days in advance by contacting the Leisure Travel Office.
+more, reservations are required.
+Reserve the area 7 days in advance by contacting the Leisure Travel Office.

 How to use the form: